aralroca/aralroca.com/posts/from-node-to-deno.md

 In the Node.js ecosystem there are a lot of alternatives for test runners.
 However, there isn't one official way to test the Node.js code.

-In Deno, there is an official way.
-So you can use the testing std library.
+In Deno, there is an official way, you can use the testing std library.

 * https://deno.land/std/testing